 Before Bed: 1 pill

 Week 4: Cut Dose to 2-3 per day.
 This is the point where you take out another interval and begin to lengthen the time between doses.
-As always, if you feel sick or start to go into withdrawal, you will want to consider taking a pill as needed to relieve the withdrawal symptoms.
-Remember, the goal is to not feel withdrawals…but it’s not to get “high” either!
+As always, if you feel very sick or start to go into acute withdrawal, you will want to consider taking a pill as needed to relieve the withdrawal symptoms.
+Remember, the goal is to not feel acute withdrawals…but it’s not to get “high” either!
 Those days are gone.

 8am: Take 1 pill